Skip to main content

 6 Transfer person to hospital for at least 4 hours of observation

-IF IN DOUBT GIVE ADRENALINE INJECTOR
+IF IN DOUBT GIVE ADRENALINE DEVICE

 Commence CPR at any time if person is unresponsive and not breathing normally